College football's Top 25 returning snap percentages in 2026

 3. BYU (63%)

 The Cougars were very close to the College Football Playoff last season.
-Kilani Sitake elected to turn down Penn State and stay at BYU too, as they come into 2026 with the third most returning snaps per the percentages.
+Kilani Sitake elected to turn down Penn State and stay at BYU, too, as his team comes into 2026 with the third most returning snaps per the percentages.

 4. Virginia Tech (62%)